mikamautnerrohde/researchproject/rp-project-rubrics.md

 |Final report  |50%  |Internal assessor and external assessor |6.0 |
 |Oral presentation  |10%  |Internal assessor |5.5 |

 To determine the grades for these components, you can use the holistic rubrics listed below.
-Holistic rubrics allow you to weigh the different columns of the rubric at your own discretion.
-This affords the versatility that is necessary for a multidisciplinary pool of students.
-If you want to learn more about holistic rubrics, see

-## References
-Biggs, J. B. (John B., & Tang, C. S. (2011). *Teaching for quality learning at university : what the student does.* Maidenhead : McGraw-Hill/Society for Research into Higher Education/Open University Press.
+Note that the weight of the different columns
+.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwNjU0MjQxNl19
+eyJoaXN0b3J5IjpbLTE3MzU3MjYzNjBdfQ==
 -->